rekalogika/rekalogika-docs/docs/file-bundle/17-file-location/01-file-location.md

 ---
-title: File Association Internal Details
+title: Where The Files Are Stored
 ---

-## Where The Files Are Stored

-`FileLocationResolverInterface` decides where to store the file.
-It takes the entity instance and the name of the property holding the file and outputs a `FilePointer` describing where the file in that property will be stored.
-The default implementation `DefaultFileLocationResolver` stores files into the filesystem with the identifier 'default' and the key similar to the following:
+The service `ChainedClassBasedFileLocationResolver` decides where to store the file.
+It takes the entity class, identifier, and the name of the property holding the file and outputs a `FilePointer` pointing to the location where the file in that property will be stored.

+## Default Algorithm

+The default implementation `DefaultClassBasedFileLocationResolver` stores files into the filesystem with the identifier 'default' and the key similar to the following:

 ```
 entity/ffa87ef3fc5388bc8b666e2cec17d27cc493d0c1/image/e5/80/72/6d/31337